CtrlK

 Actionability

 Provides structured checklists and specific headline patterns/CTA copy examples, which is helpful.
 However, it lacks executable code, concrete tool commands, or specific implementation steps.
-It's more of a consulting framework than step-by-step executable guidance — it tells Claude what to evaluate but much of this is general CRO knowledge Claude already possesses.
+It's more of a consulting framework than step-by-step executable guidance — there's no code to run, no specific tools to use, and recommendations are general CRO best practices rather than precise instructions.

 2 / 3